pipethedev/typescript-starter/README.md

 3. Install dependencies - `npm install`

-4. Create a new file `.env` if it doesn't exist and copy the contents of `env.dev` into it to be able to run your server on production environment.
+4. Create a new file `.env` if it doesn't exist and copy the contents of `.env.example` into it to be able to run your server on production environment.

 ## Setting up db